dhhruv/Vac-Cowin/README.md

 ### Important:

-- This is a Proof of Concept Project. **I OR the Team** do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use this at your own risk.**
+- This is a Proof of Concept Project. **I OR the Team** do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **It's only made for Educational Purposes.
+Use this at your own risk.**
 - This **Python Script CANNOT book slots automatically**.
 It doesn't skip any of the steps that a User would have to take on the official portal.
 You will still have to enter the OTP and Captcha as you do in the CoWIN Portal.
 - **Do NOT** use unless all the beneficiaries selected are supposed to get the same Vaccine and Dose.
 - There is **no option** to Register a new Phone/Mobile or add beneficiaries.
 This can be used only after beneficiary has been added through the official Portal/App.